 Evidence of the lost city of Atlantis has been found in tiny Prince Edward Island, of all places!
 Amateur detectives Hannah and her younger sister Emily are intent upon unravelling the historical puzzle that has stumped experts for millennia: Where exactly is Atlantis hidden?

 Set in Africa during the Christmas season, this is the story of a village preparing for a celebration - the birth of a child.
 The story is told in verse inspired by the traditional carol The Twelve Days of Christmas, but in this version by the author Catherine House the gifts are: 1 stork in a...
 More Info

-Brand new in the green start? series made from 98% post consumer recycled materials and printed with eco friendly inks, this extension brings earth-friendly messages and all natural materials to the joy of creating beautiful mini jigsaw puzzles.
-Packaged in reusable totebox, each of these 16-piece...
+Brand new in the green start? series made from 98% post consumer recycled materials and printed with eco friendly inks, this extension brings earth-friendly messages and all natural materials to the joy of creating beautiful floor puzzles.
+Packaged in reusable totebox, each of these 35-piece floor...
 More Info

 A beautifully illustrated nature story of a bear cub's life in the Pacific Northwest, from a multi-award-winning team, Fraser Bearis the exciting and moving story of a black bear cub's dangers and adventures in his first two years, uniting the intertwined cycles of bear and fish.
 A map, facts about...
 More Info